What Is an English Bitter / Extra Special Bitter?

 Duluth, GA

-Digital Comforts English-Style Bitter – DiMatteo put a lot of work into this beer.
-In fact, he read an entire book on the style before brewing the brewery’s most recent version of an English bitter.
+Ordinary Bitter – DiMatteo put a lot of work into this beer.
+In fact, he read an entire book on the style before brewing the brewery’s version of an English bitter.

 For Digital Comforts, DiMatteo uses Maris Otter and Crystal malts along with very specific additions of hops.
-He does a sixty-minute addition of Magnum, a higher alpha hop, just for bitterness, along with two twenty-five-minute additions of EKG and Fuggle hops and final five-minute addition of EKG for aroma.
+He does a sixty-minute addition of Magnum, a higher-alpha hop, just for bitterness, along with two twenty-five-minute additions of EKG and Fuggle hops and a final five-minute dose of EKG for aroma.
 The result is a brilliant version of an English bitter.

 Learn more